thumbnail_Logo_4_vectorized

 Tourist visits in Serbia are possible with a tourist visa or in a visa-free regime, which depends on the country of your citizenship.

-On the other hand, foreigners that must obtain an entry visa for Serbia may apply for visa C (short-term visa).
-Visa C is issued for 90 days to be used within the 180-day term.
+On the other hand, foreigners who must obtain an entry visa for Serbia may apply for visa C (short-term visa).
+Visa C is issued for 90 days to be used within any of the 180 days.
+Anyhow, those allowed 90 days will again start counting from the day of entering the country.

-In case you stay in a hotel, other hospitality entity, or as a natural person who rents their premises for commercial purposes in Serbia, they must register you with the local Police department within 24 hours upon your arrival.
-This kind of registration can be done personally at a local Police station in the municipality of the foreigner’s stay, the Department for foreigners, as well as, online.
-The same procedure should be followed when changing the address in Serbia.
+In case you stay in a hotel, other hospitality entity, or as a natural person who rents their premises for commercial purposes in Serbia, they must register you with the Ministry of Interior, in the local Police Department, within 24 hours upon your arrival.
+This kind of registration can be done personally at a local Police Station in the municipality of the foreigner’s stay, the Police Department for Foreigners, as well as, online.
+The same procedure should be followed when changing the address in Serbia, while you are a tourist.
 In addition, in case you stay with your cousin or friend at their home, they must report your stay as well.
-After registration, you would get the so-called “white card” which would be necessary for the process of obtaining the temporary residence permit.
-In other words, there is the obligation for foreigners to obtain a white card in any way, and this step cannot be skipped.
+After registration, you would get the so-called “thr white card” which would be necessary for the process of obtaining the adequate permit.
+In other words, registering your tourist address has to be done, in one of the possible ways, and this step cannot be skipped.

 If planning to stay in Serbia for more than 90 days, you should apply for a temporary residence.
-If granted, the residence permit will be issued for a maximum period of one three years, depending on each case.
-The most often practice case is that the authorities grant a temporary residence permit for 6 months, to the applicant who applies for the first time, however, every case differs, and you should always have in mind the authorities’ discretionary power once deciding.
+If granted, the residence permit will be issued for a maximum period of three years, depending on each case.
+In practice, it could happen that the authorities grant a temporary residence permit for 6 months, to the applicant who applies for the first time.
+However, every case differs, and you should always have in mind the authorities’ discretionary power once deciding.

 Reasons which make the purpose of the residence permit justified and due to which temporary residence can be granted are exhaustively listed by the Law.